 The climate emergency has been force-fed to voters this election.
 Protests have been organized, and controlled town halls have occurred.

-Climate change front and center as the focal election issue is both irresponsible and incorrect.
+Climate change front and center as the focal election issue are both irresponsible and incorrect.
 We have elections as a way nationally to reflect on the track record of all running incumbents, particularly the governing party.
 We vet new candidates and proposed policy platforms across the spectrum.
 It is also a time to discuss and decide on national strategies to ensure a strong economy, social and provincial areas of concern and international relations.

 Guelph debates (wrongly labeled) were sponsored and organized by lobbyists and special interest groups, with agendas itself limiting free debate and actual conversations about where we see Canada headed as a nation.
 The debates leading up to the Chamber one were focused on pre-determined issues rather than open discussion.
 There was hope that the Guelph Chamber debate would deal with the issues in a broader open discussion yet alas, this did not happen.